 In fact, with Jim’s great planning and assembly humming along in the kitchen, the rest of the group not only had time for bridge, but even a walk on the snowy beach!

-One of my favorite compliments to the tamales was the Mexican Rice.
+One of my favorite complements to the tamales was the Mexican Rice.
 It has all the features of a great rice dish – subtle flavors, great texture, beautiful color and do-ahead preparation.

 Mexican Rice (Arroz a la Mexicana)

 1 medium onion

 2 cloves garlic

 1 15 ounce can diced tomatoes or 3 fresh tomatoes